zackpyle/BBClassDropdown/README.md

 - Split up the plugin in functional classes and made it namespaced
 - An autoloader takes care of loading/include_once/require_once the files
 - Load admin script on fl-builder-settings page
-- Updater fixed with wp_tempnam and unlink method
+- Fixed fatal error on plugins page (issue #19) - Updater fixed with wp_tempnam and unlink method
-- Fixed reorder class bug - couldn't reorder classes on new groups before hitting save
+- Fixed reorder class bug (issue #21) - Couldn't reorder classes on new groups before hitting save

 *v1.0.2 - 8/21/23*
 - Fix error when opening other settings panels